 - Students should have read or viewed the work that you’ve chosen before this project begins.
 Students might read the book as a class, work in literature circles reading different books in each group, or read novels independently.
 If you have chosen a film for this activity, show the film in class and discuss basic literary elements and film analysis.

-- Familiarize yourself with these additional resources on writing television news scripts so that you can provide hints and minilessons as students need more information: Picking Up the Pieces and Putting Them Back Together, Ten Techniques for Energizing Your Classroom Discussions, Broadcast writing style tips, and Television Newscasts.
+- Familiarize yourself with these additional resources on writing television news scripts so that you can provide hints and minilessons as students need more information: Picking Up the Pieces and Putting Them Back Together, Ten Techniques for Energizing Your Classroom Discussions, Broadcasting style tips, and Television Newscasts.

 - Make copies of handouts: “Dear Teachers” by Sonya Sones, Excerpt from “From sanctuary, to the Teachers,” by Paul Zindel, and Teacher Tribute Rubric.